WolfgangMehner/vim-plugins/latex-support/README.md

   *  ADDITIONAL TIPS
   *  CREDITS

-LaTeX Support implements an LaTeX-IDE for Vim/gVim.
+LaTeX Support implements an LaTeX-IDE for Vim/gVim/Neovim.
 It has been written to considerably speed up writing code in a consistent style.
 This is done by inserting complete statements, comments, idioms, and code snippets.
 There are many additional hints and options which can improve speed and comfort when writing LaTeX.
 See the help file latexsupport.txt for more information.

-This plugin can be used with Vim version 7.x.
+This plug-in can be used with Vim version 7.3+ and Neovim 0.2.1+.

 --------------------------------------------------------------------------------